ds-modules/curriculum-guide/technology/jupyter/python-packages.md

 ### **Long-term installation**

 You can contact us on Piazza if you want to install packages system-wide on DataHub.
 These packages will then be available to all users by default and can be used with an `import` statement in all notebooks.
-For example, `numpy` is pre-installed, you can just type the line below into a code cell, without first having to install numpy.
+For example, `numpy` is pre-installed, you can just type the line below into a code cell, without first having to install `numpy`.

 ```
 import numpy
 ```

 . **This is the recommend method for packages that will be used frequently. **